apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Horoscope for Saturday, 01/13/24 by Christopher Renstrom**
+**Who is Crown Prince Frederik, the soon-to-be new King of Denmark?**

-You can read more about it [here](https://www.sfgate.com/horoscope/article/horoscope-saturday-01-13-24-christopher-renstrom-18592394.php).
+You can read more about it [here](https://www.cnn.com/2024/01/13/europe/denmark-royals-frederik-profile-intl-scli/index.html).

 ## Requirements
 - Python 3.8